nguyenkevins/StockBot/README.md

 **Problem** - Bored during COVID-19 and this is a good time to learn about and invest in stocks.
 Build a learning platform via discord and web app (canvas + blueprint).

 **Audience** - Teenagers/young adults who wants to learn about stocks through experience with fake money (HAS TO BE FAMILIAR WITH DISCORD)

+## Potential Feature
+- Buy/Sell stocks
+- Display basic info about a stock
+- Look at specific info about a stock
+- Display detailed info about a stock